Happy-clo/CMILib/README.md

 | [TradeMe](https://www.spigotmc.org/resources/trademe-with-api-to-create-custom-trades-1-7-10-1-19-x.7544/)  |   6.1.X  |  latest | [Zrips](https://www.spigotmc.org/resources/authors/zrips.24572/) |
 | [TryMe](https://www.spigotmc.org/resources/tryme.3330/)                                      |   7.X   |  latest | [Zrips](https://www.spigotmc.org/resources/authors/zrips.24572/) |
 > [!CAUTION]
-> This branch is only used for personal development to provide builds or help.
-Please do not use the build attachments directly.
-The author is not responsible for any problems with the source plugin.
+> This branch is only for personal development, study and research.
+Please do not use any attachments directly.
+The author is not responsible for any problems with the source attachments.
 # Statement

 > [!CAUTION]